 If you suffer from chronic joint pain, joint replacement surgery isn’t your only option.
-Foot and ankle specialist Paul Spiegl, MD, specializes in joint preservation techniques at Perimeter Orthopaedics, PC in Atlanta, Georgia.
+Foot and ankle specialist Paul Spiegl, MD, specializes in joint preservation techniques at Perimeter Orthopaedics, PC in Atlanta and Woodstock, Georgia.
 Call or book an appointment online today to find out how joint preservation can help you reduce or eliminate the need for a procedure like ankle fusion or total ankle replacement.

 Joint preservation focuses on improving and maintaining your natural joint tissues so you can avoid invasive procedures like a total joint replacement further down the road.
 Joint replacement is a highly successful procedure, but every surgery comes with risks.
 The team at Perimeter Orthopaedics, PC strives to help you avoid surgery whenever possible.